lucaslorentz/caddy-docker-proxy/README.md

 directive
 ```

-Any _# suffix on labels is removed when generating caddyfile configuration, that allows you to write repeating directives with same name.
+Any #_ prefix or _# suffix on labels are removed when generating caddyfile configuration, that allows you to order your directives with same name or different directives.
+By default, directives created by labels are sorted alphabetically in caddyfile.

 Example:
 ```
-caddy.directive_1=value1
-caddy.directive_2=value2
+caddy.1_rewrite_1=value1
+caddy.1_rewrite_2=value2
+caddy.2_reverse_proxy=value3
 ```

 Generates:
 ```
-directive value1
-directive value2
+rewrite=value1
+rewrite=value2
+reverse_proxyx=value3
 ```

 You can also set the website address section by adding value to caddy label.